 No Commencement in the Commonwealth

-Research—Supported by Latino Organizations in Massachusetts—Analyzes What’s Going Wrong for Latino Students and Others and Makes Recommendations for How the Commonwealth Can Increase College Affordability and Close Graduation Gaps at the Same Time
+Research—Supported by Latinx Organizations in Massachusetts—Analyzes What’s Going Wrong for Latinx Students and Others & Makes Recommendations for How the Commonwealth Can Increase College Affordability and Close Graduation Gaps at the Same Time

 “Public colleges should be engines of socioeconomic opportunity – but because of high cost and bad policy design, too often they’re perpetuating inequality, if not worsening it, for staggering numbers of students,” said Michael Dannenberg, Director of Strategic Initiatives for Policy at Education Reform Now and former Senior Education Counsel to the late Senator Edward M. Kennedy (D-MA).
 “When states disinvest from public higher education systems, tuition and fees rise and families get squeezed.
 That’s why national leaders and officials in Massachusetts must do a better job of addressing inequities in education systems and economic opportunities from K-12 to college.”